ORCHESTRA PROGRAM

 Symphony Orchestra

 Symphony Orchestra is the most advanced orchestra at Midwest Young Artists Conservatory.
-All students who are in grades 9 and under are required to also participate in Concert Orchestra.
+Concert Orchestra is the highest level a new incoming 9th grader may be placed (in cases of exceptional ability, students may be placed in both Concert and Symphony Orchestra).
 Directed by Dr. Allan Dennis, the Symphony Orchestra represents the highest musical quality of any youth orchestra anywhere in the world.

 Symphony Orchestra rehearses on Saturdays from 12:30 to 3:30pm.